maingatedeveloping/messaging_app/README.md

 ## How to run

-#Clone the repository from GitHub to your local machine using the command: git clone <repository_url>
+#Clone the repository from GitHub to your local machine using the command: git clone "https://github.com/maingatedeveloping/messaging_app.git".

-#Open your terminal and run this command to install dependencies:  flutter pub get
+#Open your terminal and run this command to install dependencies:  flutter pub get.

 #Once the dependencies are installed, choose a specific device you want to run the application on.
-You can view the available devices by running: flutter devices
+You can view the available devices by running: flutter devices.

-#Run the application by running the following command: flutter run
+#Run the application by running the following command: flutter .

+#Also, here is a link to the apk "https://drive.google.com/file/d/13gBMAlSUxfVLFpk3N-ImIm8JEndQImeE/view?usp=drive_link'.

 ## Usage